mbudget0x01/street-learning-app-v2/README.md

 4. If you want to provide this for everyone create a pull request😉.
 I would appreciate this.

+## Add new Feedback Texts

+As for the streets you can also add more texts.
+The file can be found and modified under `/server/data/text/question-feedback.json`.
+As always pull requests are welcome

 ## Bugs and Requests

 If you find a bug or have a request.
 Just open an issue here on github.